PowerShell/Polaris/README.md

 **Twitter:** #PSPolaris
-**Slack:** See us in the #Polaris channel of the [PowerShell Slack](http://slack.poshcode.org/) **Github Issues:** Submit a bug / new feature idea / or just a question as a new Github issue
+**Slack:** See us in the #Polaris channel of the [PowerShell Slack](http://slack.poshcode.org/) **GitHub Issues:** Submit a bug / new feature idea / or just a question as a new GitHub issue

 ## Roadmap